Inyo County Uber Accident Lawyers

 What Usually Causes Uber Accidents?

 Most Uber crashes happen because of driver negligence and other external factors.
-Among the common causes of Uber accidents our Inyo County attorneys encounter include:
+Among the common causes of Uber accidents are:

-- Poor Vehicle Maintenance – Uber drivers must check their vehicles regularly to discover and address car issues.
+- Poor Vehicle Maintenance — Uber drivers must check their vehicles regularly to discover and address car issues.
 These include problems with the tires, brake system, lights, and accelerator.
-Malfunctioning components or mechanical failures often lead to accidents.
+Malfunctioning components or mechanical failures can lead to accidents.

 Injuries Typically Sustained In Uber Accidents

-- Whiplash – Uber accidents, like any other collisions, cause a strong impact that forcefully and rapidly moves the neck back and forth.
+- Whiplash — Uber accidents, like any other collisions, can cause a strong impact that forcefully and rapidly moves the neck back and forth.
 This jerking motion might damage muscles or tendons, resulting in whiplash.

-- Head And Brain Injuries – Our heads and brains are among the most vulnerable in Uber accidents.
+- Head and Brain Injuries — Our heads and brains are among the most vulnerable in Uber accidents.
 The most common are traumatic brain injuries (TBIs), which affect cognitive functions.

 - Fractures — The impact of an Uber accident can break various bones in the body, especially in the arms, legs, and ribs.